lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 # AWX Git-based Inventory Deployment Strategy

+## Motivation

+### AWX Inventory Environment Based approach to CICD based automation code testing/deployment

+Limiting the AWX/tower plays to specific environments works to enable a proper DEV/QA/PROD CICD git based PRs toolchain to:

+1) enable validation testing to develop and validate any plays/roles/collections/modules before promoting to the upper environments.
+2) enable integration testing in a QA environment to validate that any component/platform updates/upgrade/patches work as expected before applying to upper environment
+3) enable a QA environment for a full/robust set of "quality gate checks" upon PR request:
+   1) runs lint based code quality checks
+   2) run automated regression and new feature testing
+4) Validate any inventory group-based configurations before applying to upper environment

 ## Prerequisite

 The following sections assume that we will use the convention/method as described in the article on [How to manage multistage environments with ansible](./how-to-manage-multistage-environments-with-ansible.md) to manage multi-stage inventory deployments into an AWX inventory.